Mary-Kay Wilmers: London Review of Books

 As an editor, Wilmers has been closely associated with the work of a number of novelists and essayists, including Alan Bennett, John Lanchester, Jenny Diski, Blake Morrison, Alan Hollinghurst, Seamus Heaney, Ian McEwan, Salman Rushdie, Julian Barnes, Craig Raine, Colm Tóibín, Stefan Collini, James Wood, Linda Colley, Jacqueline Rose, Paul Foot, Tariq Ali and Edward Luttwak.
 Many of these were published prominently when at the beginnings of their careers.

-Politically the review is not known for following a consistent party political line, although Wilmers described herself as being "captivated by the left but not of it".
+Politically, the review is not known for following a consistent party political line, although Wilmers described herself as being "captivated by the left but not of it".
 Under her editorship the review's treatment of political matters sometimes attracted controversy.
 In 2006, an article by academics John Mearsheimer and Stephen Walt was criticised in some quarters for its claim that the foreign policy of the United States was in the grip of an "Israel lobby".
-Wilmers has herself said, "I'm unambiguously hostile to Israel because it's a mendacious state", an assessment which has not gone unchallenged.
+Wilmers has herself said, "I'm unambiguously hostile to Israel because it's a mendacious state", an assessment that has not gone unchallenged.
 An article by the Cambridge historian Mary Beard, published after the events of September 11, 2001, attracted some attention for suggesting that "America had it coming", and when David Marquand, the political historian and principal of Mansfield College, Oxford, submitted a review praising Tony Blair's handling of the post-11 September period as "impeccable", Wilmers replied saying, "I can't square it with my conscience to praise so wholeheartedly Blair's conduct" and pulled the piece.
 Marquand announced that he was "utterly shocked".

 Honours

 A book of tributes to Wilmers, Bad Character, was published privately in June 2008 and distributed as a limited edition.

-In 2017 she was elected an Honorary Fellow of the Royal Society of Literature, as well as being honoured with their Benson Medal.
+In 2017, she was elected an Honorary Fellow of the Royal Society of Literature, as well as being honoured with their Benson Medal.

 Personal life

 In 1968, Wilmers married film director Stephen Frears, with whom she had two sons, Sam and Will.
-They lived on Gloucester Crescent in Camden Town.
+They lived on Gloucester Crescent in Camden Town, London.
 Frears left Wilmers while she was pregnant with their second son Will in the early 1970s, and the couple divorced.
 Nina Stibbe, the live-in nanny that Wilmers hired in the early 1980s, wrote letters home that described the North London "literati" life; these were compiled, published, and adapted into the 2016 TV series Love, Nina.